 I live in a beautiful cosy old cottage with a fantastic airy and light garden room with loads of toys and equipment to play with.
 Being an artist myself we do lots of drawing and craft.

 I am a member of the PACEY, The PreSchool Learning Alliance as well as being a member of Falmouth & District Childminding Group.

 - Table of costs

-- I pass on all entry fees for outings, toddler groups, trails and craft workshops etc
+- Extra costs for entry fees for outings, toddler groups, trails and craft workshops etc

 - Do you offer a free or reduced rate to carers?